Chonthichar/water-potability-MachineLearning-API-Docker/README.md

 - Containerization : we package everything with Docker to run anywhere.
 - Usage : we send JSON inputs and get instant predictions.

-In short: we don’t just predict water safety — we follow the same pipeline used in real-world AI projects.
+In short: we don’t just predict water safety, we follow the same pipeline used in real-world AI projects.

 ---